About Getting A Puppy

 Since the start of the Pandemic in early 2020, many of us are now spending more time at home than ever before.
-As a result of this, we have seen more and more people getting new puppy.
-I’m sure that among these dog owners are many first-time pet owners.
-I’ve been in the grooming profession for many decades and have seen thousands and thousands of dogs in my lifetime.
-As a pet groomer, I’d like to offer some advice to first-time dog owners.
+Because of this, we have seen more and more people think about getting a puppy.
+I'm sure that among these dog owners are many first-time pet owners.
+I've been in the grooming profession for many decades and have seen thousands and thousands of dogs in my lifetime.
+As a pet groomer, I'd like to offer some advice to first-time dog owners.
 Here are 4 things you need to know before you decide to get a puppy of your own!

 1) Puppies Need Training